isabella232/csharp-nps-sms-delighted/readme.md

 *For more info, check out [Delighted’s NPS page] (https://delighted.com/net-promoter-score) or [try out their awesome API] (https://delighted.com/docs/api) yourself.*

 ###Hail or bail
 Tuesday 29th, I'm doing a talk on [API World] (http://integrate2015.sched.org/speaker/christian64?iframe=no&w=i:0;&sidebar=yes&bg=no&utm_source=Sinch+Partners&utm_campaign=a442daf0b7-Newsletter_September_v29_16_2015&utm_medium=email&utm_term=0_424b5acd88-a442daf0b7-132935801#.VgKvaSCqpBd) and I thought it would be cool to ask for feedback via SMS.
-So today, I made a small NuGet for interacting with the [Delightful API] (https://www.nuget.org/packages/Delighted.Api/0.1.1.1).
+So today, I made a small NuGet for interacting with the [Delighted API] (https://www.nuget.org/packages/Delighted.Api/0.1.1.1).
 I want to show you how to super easy get an incoming SMS and forward that data to delighted.

 You can download the code from [Github](https://github.com/sinch/csharp-nps-sms-delighted) or deploy directly to your azure account: